- Future Students

 Faculty Research Mentors

-TRiO McNair Faculty Research Mentor Dr. Jonathan Anderson has a PhD in Clinical Psychology from Seattle Pacific University, and is the Chair of the Psychology department at Eastern Washington University.
-His research interests include cognitive psychology, traumatic brain injury, and time estimation.
+TRiO McNair Faculty Research Mentor Dr. Jonathan Anderson is the Chair of the Psychology department at Eastern Washington University.
+His research interests include congnitive psychology, traumatic brain injury and time estimation.

 TRiO McNair Faculty Research Mentor Dr. Kerryn Bell is an Assistant Professor of Sociology, teaching courses in criminology, penology, and women in prison.
-She earned her PhD from Ohio State University.
+Her research interest include prison violence and recidivism as well as the intersectionality of gender and race/ethnicity with criminal offending.

 TRiO McNair Faculty Research Mentor Dr. A. Ross Black is a Professor of Biology, with a PhD from University of Wisconsin-Madison.
 His research interests include limnology, population biology, life histories, evolution, and aquatic ecology.